oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Implementation Considerations {#implementation}

-## Token Lifecycle {#implementation-lifecycle}
+## Referenced Token Lifecycle {#implementation-lifecycle}

 The lifetime of a Status List Token depends on the lifetime of its Referenced Tokens.
 Once all Referenced Tokens are expired, the Issuer may stop serving the Status List Token.

 Referenced Tokens may be regularly re-issued to mitigate linkability of presentations to Relying Parties.
 In this case, every re-issued Referenced Token MUST have a fresh Status List entry in order to prevent this becoming possible source of correlation.